 Set a target

 How much of the education expenses will the parents pay for, and how much will the child have to cover themselves?
-Haskins recommends parents have that particular conversation with their kids early, to set expectations.
+Ranzau recommends parents have that particular conversation with their kids early, to set expectations.
 This will also give the kids a financial target and enough time to start saving money through part-time or summer jobs before they head off to college.

-Setting a target can also inspire them to apply for grants or scholarships, even for parents who have the means to pay for it all, Haskins recommends having the kids foot some of the bill.
-“I think it’s a good thing for kids to have some skin in the game,” Haskins says.
+Setting a target can also inspire them to apply for grants or scholarships, even for parents who have the means to pay for it all, Ranzau recommends having the kids foot some of the bill.
+“I think it’s a good thing for kids to have some skin in the game,” Ranzau says.
 “Their education becomes more valuable to them.
 It also provides some discipline in the transition from being dependent to independent.”

-Adds Haskins: “I think it’s a noble desire and goal to want to help give your kids and education and make it as painless as possible, but it makes things too easy — sometimes at the sacrifice of the parents’ own future.”
+Adds Ranzau: “I think it’s a noble desire and goal to want to help give your kids and education and make it as painless as possible, but it makes things too easy — sometimes at the sacrifice of the parents’ own future.”